Mila345/Sentiment-analysis/README.md

 ### File structure

-External_data.csv: Input data set train.csv: Training data set test.csv: Testing data set training_sent_an.py: Python script for data cleaning, model training, and testing word_cloud.py: Python script for generating word clouds requirements.txt: List of required Python libraries results/: Directory for storing trained models and evaluation results
+- External_data.csv: Input data set
+- train.csv: Training data set
+- test.csv: Testing data set
+- training_sent_an.py: Python script for data cleaning, model training, and testing
+- word_cloud.py: Python script for generating word clouds
+- requirements.txt: List of required Python libraries
+- results/: Directory for storing trained models and evaluation results.
+The file model.safetensors is not included due it's large size but it can be provided upon request.

 ### Contributing
 Contributions are welcome!
 If you have any improvements or suggestions for this project, please create a pull request or open an issue.